xuyuji9000/redux-demo/README.md

-# boilerplate
+# redux demo

-This is a react js project boilerplate.
+This is a redux demo.